-27 This function is provided by the underwriter in an IPO and by a Financial Advisor in a Direct Listing.
+This function is provided by the underwriter in an IPO and by a Financial Advisor in a Direct Listing when the company is not selling shares in a primary offering.
 The Commission previously approved Nasdaq performing this function.
 See Approval Order.

-28 15 U.S.C.
+35 15 U.S.C.
 78f(b).